Dear Friends,

 The Employees Provident Fund and Miscellaneous Provisions Act 1952 provides for the institution of:

-• Provident Funds,
+- Provident Funds,

-• Pension Funds, and
+- Pension Funds, and

 Also, contributions are mandatory for employees who earn up to Rs 6,500.
-The EPF Act can extend to other establishments that are not mentioned in the EPF Act by way of notification in the official gazette issued by the government.
+The EPF Act can extend to other establishments that are not mentioned in the EPF Act by way of notification in the Official Gazette issued by the government.

 Participation in the EPF Scheme is compulsory for employees in almost all establishments in India that meet the basic qualifying criterion of employing 20 or more persons.
-Since the EPF Act applies automatically to qualifying establishments, employers are required to file the particulars in the specified format for registration and allotment of business number.
+Since the EPF Act applies automatically to qualifying establishments, employers are required to file the particulars in the specified format for registration and allotment of a business number.

-The EPF Act also provides for the exemption from the operation of the EPF Act in certain instances determined on a case-by-case basis.
+The EPF Act also provides for exemption from the operation of the EPF Act in certain instances determined on a case-by-case basis.

-Apart from granting exemption to an establishment from the operation of a particular scheme, the Act also provides for grant of exemption to an individual employee and also to a class of employees.
-Thus, exemption from the operation of the scheme is granted.
+Apart from granting exemption to an establishment from the operation of a particular scheme, the Act also provides for the grant of exemption to an individual employee and also to a class of employees.
+Thus, an exemption from the operation of the scheme is granted.

-The statutory contributions are deducted from the salary of the employees and equal contributions are being made by the employers.
+The statutory contributions are deducted from the salary of the employees, and equal contributions are being made by the employers.
 This has increased the cost of human resources for employers.

-Until now foreign nationals working in India and Indian nationals working outside the country were not required to contribute to any social security or pension scheme in India.
+Until now, foreign nationals working in India and Indian nationals working outside the country were not required to contribute to any social security or pension scheme in India.
 The recent change is expected to encourage more countries to establish social security totalization agreements with India.

-India has such agreements with Belgium, France and Germany and is negotiating similar agreements with Oman, the Netherlands and Bahrain.
+India has such agreements with Belgium, France, and Germany and is negotiating similar agreements with Oman, the Netherlands, and Bahrain.

 India and the United States have been discussing a totalization agreement since 2006 but have not yet reached a consensus.